koreo-dev/koreo-core/docs/workflow.md

 to be provided with, specifies an optional status condition, and optionally specifies any state you wish exposed within the parent object's `status.state`.

-Each step must specify the Logic to be called using `ref`, which may be a `ValueFunction`, `ResourceFunction`, or `Workflow`.
-It also specifies `inputs` to be provided to the Logic.
+Each step must specify the Logic to be called.
+Logic is defined by `ValueFunction`, `ResourceFunction`, or using a sub-`Workflow` to compose Functions.
+To _reference_ the Logic, you specify the Kind and the name.
+Logic may be statically specified using `ref`, which specifies exact Logic to run.
+Logic may be dynamically selected from a fixed set of references using `refSwitch`, which provides the ability to select between multiple Logics which implement a compatible interface—this is discussed in more detail below.

+Steps also specify `inputs` to be provided to the Logic.
 For Functions, the inputs are directly accessible within `inputs`.
 For `Workflows`, the inputs are exposed under `inputs.parent`.
 That enables a `Workflow` to be directly triggered via a `crdRef` _or_ it may be directly called as a sub-workflow.
 That makes reuse and testing of `Workflows` easier.

 A step may also specify a `forEach` block, which will cause the Logic to be executed once per item in the `forEach.itemIn` list.
 Each item will be provided within `inputs` with the key name specified in `forEach.inputKey`.
 This makes using any Function within a `forEach` viable.

-`skipIf` enables the `Workflow` to dynamically determine which steps to run.
+Steps may be conditionally run using `skipIf`.
+When the `skipIf` evaluates to true, the step and its dependencies are [Skipped](/docs/glossary.md#skip) without resulting in an error by stopping further evaluation of the step and its dependencies.

+Logic may be dynamically selected from a set of choices using `refSwitch`.
-This allows Logic to define a common interface, then for the `Workflow` to call the correct Logic.
-This enables _if_ or _switch_ statement semantics.
+`refSwitch` allows allows Logic to define a common interface, then for the `Workflow` to call the appropriate Logic based on input or computed values.
+The `switchOn` expression is has access to the return values from prior steps within `steps`.
+It also has access to the `inputs` that will be provided to the Logic.
+Using `inputs` enables `refSwitch` to work with `forEach` and dispatch the correct Logic for each item.

 A step may expose a Condition on the parent resource using `condition`.
 The Condition's type will match `condition.type`, and this should be unique within